University of Engineering and Technology, Lahore: Teaching faculty

-The faculty consists of 741 people, including 14 international faculty members; around 122 have doctoral degrees.
+The faculty consists of 761 people, including 14 international faculty members; around 395 have doctoral degrees.
+Additionally, 89 faculty members are pursuing Ph.D. programmes right now.
 Its faculty holds one Tamgha-e-Imtiaz, one Sitara-i-Imtiaz, one Izaz-e-Kamal Presidential Award and nine HEC Best Teacher Awards.

 The university has established a Directorate of Research, Extension and Advisory Services which strives for the promotion and organization of research activities.
 The Al-Khwarizmi Institute of Computer Sciences is a notable name in Pakistan's research activity in computer sciences.

 Co-curricular, extracurricular activities and student societies

 The university has a sports complex, consisting of a swimming pool, tennis court, table tennis court, squash court, and a cricket stadium used for athletics.
 The university has several football grounds.
 Apart from sports-related facilities, there are societies to promote co-curricular activities and seminars.